HP Metal Jet might 3D print your next car's innards

 Science fiction authors are excited by the possibilities of 3D printing.
 Emma Newman's Planetfall, Kim Stanley Robinson's Aurora and Neal Stephenson's The Diamond Age show off machines that can produce everything from spacecraft parts to internal organs.
 We're nowhere near that future, but 3D metal printing is a step in that direction, and there's more coming.

-For example, 3D printing could let you precisely engineer products using multiple materials, for example using very durable metal on a gear tooth but something more flexible in the gear interior to make it quieter.
+For example, 3D printing could let you precisely engineer products using multiple materials -- say, using very durable metal on a gear tooth but something more flexible in the gear interior to make it quieter.
 "We've already done things like that in the lab," Weber said.

 3D printing also can be faster, reduce metal waste, combine multiple components that otherwise would have to be assembled later, and enable "mass customization" -- large-scale production of fine-tuned parts.